InformaticsMatters/squonk2-data-manager-ui/README.md

 Modify the `config.json` in a production build to build a version detached from informatics matters.
 Currently the following options are available:

-- `DATA_MANAGER_API_SERVER`: The base url where an implementation of the data-manager-api can be accessed
+- `DATA_MANAGER_API_SERVER` The base url where an implementation of the data-manager-api can be accessed
-- `GANALYTICS_ID`: The ID for a google analytics link.
+- `GANALYTICS_ID` The ID for a google analytics link.
 NOT CURRENTLY IMPLEMENTED

 ---